Buying cheap brake pads is tempting. However, you shouldn't risk installing a sub-par set of brake pads just because you wanted to save a few bucks.

 Eventually, there will come a time when your vehicle requires necessary maintenance.
 Especially on parts that wear out regularly like brake pads.
 It’s important to remember that a vehicle is only as great as the braking system that stops it.

 When you start to look for brake pads, you’ll discover there are three types of material that are the most popular.
-Let’s look at a breakdown of these materials:
+Let’s look at small breakdown of these materials: